On a multivariate renewal-reward process involving time delays and discounting: Applications to IBNR process and

 with $B_{\l,n}$ in (\ref{Bln}). \end{theorem} \begin{proof} From (\ref{asymp_tilde_M}), using (\ref{recursion_LT_b1}) and (\ref{recursion_LT_b}) when $u=0$, we find (\ref{C_1_expo}) and (\ref{C_n_expo}) respectively.
 In addition, (\ref{D_n_i,expression}) and (\ref{D_n,expression}) are obtainable by setting $u=j\mu$ in (\ref{recursion_LT_b1}) and (\ref{recursion_LT_b}) respectively. \end{proof} We remark that a close look at (\ref{C_n_expo}) and (\ref{D_n,expression}) reveals that computation of the {\it infinite} sequences $(D_\l(j))_{j\in\nbN}$ for all $\l<n$ is not needed to obtain $\chi_n$.
-Since $|C_\l|$ is bounded by $k$, it is not hard to see that one needs to compute (recursively) $D_\l(j)$ for $\l<n$ and for $j\le k\eta_n$ (i.e. only for a finite number of $j$'s).
-Moreover, the values of $D_n(j)$ may be stored in memory while computing the successive $\chi_n$ as $\eta_n$ increases, and thus one does not need to recompute them each time.
+Since $|C_{\l ,n}|$ is bounded by $k$, it is not hard to see that one needs to compute (recursively) $D_\l(j)$ for $\l<n$ and for $j\le k\eta_n$ (i.e. only for a finite number of $j$'s).
+Moreover, the values of those $D_n(j)$'s may be stored in memory while computing the successive $\chi_n$ as $\eta_n$ increases, and thus one does not need to recompute them each time.
 Hence the algorithm (\ref{C_n_expo}) is relatively not too costly, which is numerically illustrated in the following example.